2019 - Introduction

 - Geography where offence occurred

 - Offence type

-Workforce information – every year, Devon & Cornwall Police produces information about our workforce mix.
+Workforce information – Every year, Devon & Cornwall Police produces information about our workforce mix.
 We are committed to increasing the diversity within our workforce to reflect our local communities.
-This is shown through our positive action work group and support provided to People Services who attend events and activities across the force.
+This is shown through our positive action work and network of ambassadors and support provided to the Resourcing and Development team in People Services who attend events and activities across the force.
 Devon & Cornwall Police wants to ensure we create an environment for our workforce where they feel comfortable in all areas of self-identifying within our monitored areas, particularly in terms of disability or sexual orientation.